 Finally, make sure the lotion absorbs well into your skin and feels good, too.
 You don't want to wait around for 20 minutes in the morning to get dressed because your moisturizer will rub off on your clothes.
 If it leaves your skin feeling greasy, don't buy it [source: Berg].

-For more information on skin moisturizers, follow the links on the next page.
+For more information on skin moisturizers, follow the links below.